What to put in a First Aid Kit

 Disposable gloves

-If gloves are available, wear them whenever you're cleaning wounds, handling bodily fluids, or disposing of waste.
+If gloves are available in your first aid kit, wear them whenever you're cleaning wounds, handling bodily fluids, or disposing of waste.
 Choose latex free gloves when possible, since some people may have latex allergies.

 Infection Prevention and Control